BinaryDennis/setup_new_mac/README.md

-# OS X Setup Script
+# Setup a new macOS

 This repository contains scripts that can be used to setup a brand new MacBook within minutes.
 It applies OSX settings, installs applications